Are Eggs Bad for High Cholesterol

 So How Many Eggs Should You Eat

-Most people can consume countless eggs without getting affected.
-This is backed by the latest Heart Foundation guidelines that don’t limit the number of eggs people can eat weekly.
-These guidelines further state that eggs have a trivial effect on cholesterol levels in the blood.
+Most people can consume countless eggs without being affected.
+The latest Heart Foundation guidelines, which don’t limit the number of eggs people can eat weekly, support this.
+The guidelines further state that eggs have a trivial effect on cholesterol levels in the blood.

-A study by the CSIRO (Commonwealth Scientific and Industrial Research Organisation) shows that eggs can be eaten daily.
+A CSIRO (Commonwealth Scientific and Industrial Research Organisation) study shows that eggs can be eaten daily.
 The study also found that individuals who ate more eggs were healthier than those who didn’t.

-Some studies have shown that eating eggs regularly can help prevent health problems like macular degeneration (an eye condition that can cause blindness) and stroke.
+Some studies have shown that eating eggs regularly can help prevent health problems, such as macular degeneration (an eye condition that can cause blindness) and stroke.

 However, some studies suggest that people with diabetes who eat eggs regularly experience an increased risk of contracting heart conditions like cardiac arrest and stroke.

 Other studies suggest that eggs can also increase the risk of developing diabetes.
-However, other studies have failed to establish a connection between eggs and diabetes, hence why more research is needed to conclude this matter.
+However, other studies have failed to establish a connection between eggs and diabetes, so more research is needed to conclude this matter.

-But overall, dietitians and nutritionists recommend eating as little cholesterol as you can; it should be typically under 300 milligrams per day.
-One egg has roughly 186 milligrams of cholesterol, all of which is in the yolk.
+Dietitians and nutritionists recommend eating as little cholesterol as possible, typically under 300 milligrams daily.
+One egg’s yolk contains roughly 186 milligrams of cholesterol.

 Therefore, having an egg or two isn’t a bad idea if your diet doesn’t have other cholesterol sources like vegetable oils.
 But if your family has a history of hypercholesterolemia, you should limit your cholesterol intake to under 250 milligrams to be on the safer side.